GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Methods

-where $\varepsilon_{\rm s}$ refers to the relative dielectric constant of the substrate.\cite{Hwang2007,Polini2008,Hwang2008} Using this approach we model two substrate materials, SiO$_2$ ($\varepsilon_{\rm s}=3.9$)\cite{Robertson2004} and a monolayer or a few layers of h-BN ($\varepsilon_{\rm s}=2.6$).\cite{Hyder1976,Kim2012} Fig.~\ref{fig:Schematic} shows a qualitative schematic of the systems that we model, however we emphasize that our calculations contain a single layer of MoS$_2$, without substrate atoms. \onecolumngrid
+This effective dielectric constant is obtained by evaluating the Coulomb interaction between two point charges at the (mathematically sharp) interface between vacuum and a semi-infinite dielectric continuum, as shown in Fig.~\ref{fig:Schematic}.~\cite{jackson_classical_1999} Using this approach we model two substrate materials, SiO$_2$ ($\varepsilon_{\rm s}=3.9$)\cite{Robertson2004} and a monolayer or a few layers of h-BN ($\varepsilon_{\rm s}=2.6$).\cite{Hyder1976,Kim2012} Figure.~\ref{fig:Schematic} shows a qualitative schematic of the systems that we model, however we emphasize that our calculations contain a single layer of MoS$_2$, without substrate atoms.